 Explore the tabs on this page to learn more about how the aPA promotes public art in Philadelphia.

-Below is a list of some of the Association for Public Art’s (aPA) recent programs.
-Click here for a full list.
+Below are some of the Association for Public Art’s (aPA) recent programs.
+See a full list of programs here.

 For September 2016, the Association for Public Art (aPA) presented Public Art in Focus, a month-long series of photography workshops led by Philadelphia-based photographers.
 Workshops for participants at all levels were held near sculptures along the Benjamin Franklin Parkway, Kelly Drive, Center City, and Fairmount Park.
 The “focus” of the workshops was Night, Macro, Composition, and Phone Photography.
 The series was supported by Apartment Investment and Management Company (Aimco).